q136766658/fingerPrintDiff/README.md

           test_**** include ID(501-600)

   ## run
-    main.py:train the model if you input train else test try.py:train the model if you input train else test thumb.py:train the model if you input train else test and you can simply modify the mode='middle','ring','index','litte'.
+    main.py:modify the data_dir to fit yours,train the model if you input train else test. try.py:modify the data_dir to fit yours,train the model if you input train else test. thumb.py:modify the data_dir to fit yours,train the model if you input train else test and you can simply modify the mode='middle','ring','index','litte'.